 Communication during this time is incredibly important.
 Remain available to and transparent with your employees.
 Have conversations with employees about their concerns.
 Some employees may be at higher risk for severe illness, such as older adults and those with chronic medical conditions.
-Your team's health is of the upmost importance, so loop employees in on your COVID-19 strategy for reopening.
+Your team's health is of the upmost importance, so educate employees on your COVID-19 strategy for reopening.

-Provide education and training materials in an easy to understand format and in the appropriate language and literacy level for all employees, like fact sheets and posters.
+Provide education and training materials like fact sheets and posters in an easy to understand format and in the appropriate language and literacy level for all employees.

-Develop other flexible policies for scheduling and telework (if feasible) and create leave policies to allow employees to stay home to care for sick family members or care for children if schools and childcare close.
+Develop other flexible policies for scheduling and telework (if feasible) and create leave policies to allow employees to stay home to care for sick family members or care for children if schools and childcares close.